Patrick Kpozo delivers assist in Banik Ostrava’s defeat against Slavia Prague

-The Black Stars left-back started and lasted the entire duration in his outfit's 3-2 home defeat to Slavia Prague in round 19 of the Czech top-flight.
+The Black Stars left-back started and lasted the entire duration in his outfit 3-2 home defeat to Slavia Prague in the round 19 of the Czech top-flight.

 Kpozo delivered an assist but it was not enough as his side succumbed to defeat at the Mestsky stadion v Ostrave-Vitkovicich